Stevan Kragujević: Photographic documentation

-With his ample work, Kragujević made a unique documentary chronology about the development of Yugoslavia, being an eyewitness, as a photojournalist, of all important political, cultural, artistic and sports events.
-As an accredited correspondent, he was present at all the events in the Yugoslav Assembly, Party and Union conventions, May-Day Parade and Youth Day, formation of the Non-Aligned Movement (NAM, Brioni, 1956), student protests in 1968, natural disasters and accidents (Skoplje earthquake, 1963).
+Through his extensive portfolio, Kragujević documented the historical development of Yugoslavia, working as a photojournalist at major political, cultural, artistic, and sporting events.
+As an accredited correspondent, he covered the Yugoslav Assembly, party and union conventions, May Day parades, and Youth Day.
+He also documented the formation of the Non-Aligned Movement in Brioni in 1956, the 1968 student protests, and major events such as the 1963 Skopje earthquake.

 The gallery of his portraits of politicians, statesmen and monarchs in the second half of the twentieth century, who visited Yugoslavia at that time include Nehru, Muammar Gaddafi, Nasser, Indira Gandhi, Khrushchev, Edward Kennedy, Elizabeth II, the British Queen, the Greek Royal Couple, and also other outstanding persons in the field of science, literature, film and sports such as American astronaut Neil Armstrong, opera star Mario del Monaco, chess magician Robert Fischer, film stars Laurence Olivier, Gérard Philipe, Yves Montand, Elizabeth Taylor, Orson Welles, Yul Brynner, as well as a lot of artists and legends in the country, musicians, actors and writers – Nobel Laureate Ivo Andrić, Branko Ćopić, Desanka Maksimović, Dobrica Ćosić, Vasko Popa.